apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/builtins/2_string_common.md

         substr(string, offset[, length])

  * Returns the substring from the given string `string` based on the given start offset `offset` with the optional `length`.
+ Note that both of the `offset` and `length` are in the unit of code point (e.g. the emoji family 👨‍👩‍👧‍👦 has 7 code points).
  The function uses the 0-based position.
 Another version of the function uses the 1-based position.
 Below are the aliases for each version: